mcpher23/SQL-Projects/README.md

 This repository contains projects and examples of SQL skills and techniques.
 This includes;

-* Aliasing, Cases, Havings
+* Importing public Covid-19 Data from a CSV for use in a Data Exploration Project.

+* Performing a wide range of queries on this data showing trends and connections.

-* Joins, Unions, CTE's, Temp Tables
+* Using SQL tools such as Joins, CTE's, Temp Tables and much more.

-* Order By, Partition By

-* String Functions, Subqueries

-* Create, Delete, Update, Drop